International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Certification_Roles_and_Responsibilities.md

-# Roles and Responsibilities in IDS Certification
+# 2. Roles and Responsibilities in IDS Certification

-[TODO: revise]

-Participants and core components shall provide a sufficiently high degree of security regarding the integrity, confidentiality and availability of information exchanged in the Industrial Data Space.
-Therefore, an evaluation and certification of the core components as well as of the technical and organizational security measures is mandatory for participating in the Industrial Data Space.

-This requirement for compliance necessitates the definition of a framework in order to ensure a consistent and comparable evaluation and certification process amongst all Industrial Data Space participants and core components.
-Hence, a certification scheme has been defined following best practices from other internationally accredited certifications.
+The IDS Certification Framework foresees four entities as depicted in Figure 2.1 which are responsible for defining necessary assets and realizing certification for operational environments and core components.
-All certification-related roles described in this paper are specific to the Industrial Data Space, i.e. terms such as "Certification Body" should not be misunderstood to refer to an existing organization already granting certificates.
-As part of the scheme implementation in 2018, the roles defined here will be assigned to actual organizations.
+All certification-related roles described in this section are specific to the Internation Data Spaces, i.e. terms such as "Certification Body" should not be misunderstood to refer to an existing organization already granting certificates.
+As part of the scheme implementation, the roles defined here will be assigned to actual organizations.

 ![Role and responsibilities](./media/Certification_scheme_overview.png)
-Figure 1: International Data Spaces Certification - Roles &
+Figure 2.1: International Data Spaces Certification - Roles &
 Responsibilities

 ## International Data Spaces Association

-The Industrial Data Space initially originated as a German research initiative.
-Nevertheless, the initiative driven forward by the International Data Spaces Association (IDSA) always had a wider scope in mind, by addressing more and more international members and component developers, as the initiative keeps growing.
-As such, the initial development of operation of the Industrial Data Space certification scheme will mainly be led by German IDSA members.
-However, for a future internationalization of the IDS certification, a two-phase process has been designed:

--   Phase 1 - Increasing number of international members and developers:

-To ensure an economically sound and from the applicant\'s point of view, sufficiently accessible certification, the evaluation step of a certification will be conducted by an evaluation facility located in the applicant\'s country of residence.
-The certification step, carried out by the Certification Body, together with the approval of international evaluation facilities, however will remain located solely within a single entity.
-This aims to ensure that the overall framework governance for the certification scheme stays manageable.

--   Phase 2 - Increasing overall number of members and developers:

-At this stage, individual certification bodies in the member countries will be commissioned in order to avoid a bottleneck situation, arising from a single certification body.
-As such, both the evaluation and the certification will be conducted by organizations located in the applicant's country of residence.
-Once this happens, mutual control processes must be established to ensure that the evaluation and certification processes are equivalent in all member nations.
-This will be a prerequisite for mutually recognizing the IDS certificates issued by the other nations.
-These costly measures will be justified, once a substantial market position for the Industrial Data Space in a number of nations has been reached.
+The International Data Spaces Association (IDSA) is an initiative of many international companies and organizations which collaborate to make the vision of the International Data Spaces reality.
+It defines the framework and reference architecture for setting up data spaces for secure and sovereign data exchange and processing.
+With respect to the certification, the IDSA has the following responsibilities:

-The International Data Spaces Association appoints the IDS Certification Body.
+* Defining and Enhancing the IDS Certification Framework, including
+  - Definition of the different types of certification, the utilized Criteria Catalogs, and the Certification Processes to be followed.
+  - Monitoring of the current regulatory and legal requirements to evaluate and react to possible influences to the certification scheme.
+  - Continuous improvement of the defined certification scheme including the incorporation of the feedback provided by the Certification Body.

-Its responsibilities in the context of the certification scheme include:
+* Appointing the IDS Certification Body which governs the implementation of the certification scheme based on the defined framework.
   - Defining the requirements for the Certification Body and verification of the required technical competencies.

--   Monitoring of the Certification Body to ensure a consistent level of quality for the certification of Industrial Data Space participants and core components.
+  - Monitoring of the Certification Body to ensure a consistent level of quality for the IDS certification of operational environments and core components.

--   Monitoring of the current regulatory and legal requirements to evaluate and react to possible influences to the certification scheme.

   - Provisioning of recommendations to the Certification Body based on the results of its monito- ring activities.

--   Continuous improvement of the defined certification scheme including the incorporation of the feedback provided by the Certification Body.

-The IDSA is not actively involved in a participant or core component certification and the approval of Evaluation Facilities for performing Industrial Data Space evaluations.
+For the initial phase of implementing certification, it has been decided that the IDSA will take on the role of the Certification Body as described below.
+When those two roles separate in the future, the IDSA will no longer be actively involved in the conducted operational environment or core component certification and the approval of Evaluation Facilities.

 ## Certification Body